 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 (John 3:16-18 – NIV)

 For you were bought at a price.
 Therefore glorify God with your body.
 (1 Corinthians 6:20 – NET)

-In the ancient world slaves were a very expensive property.
+In the ancient world, slaves were very expensive property.
 Hence anyone who wished to set a slave free paid a hefty price to the slave’s rightful owner thus carrying out the act of redemption.
-Sometimes the price paid was lot more than the slave was worth.
+Sometimes the price paid was a lot more than the slave was worth.

-Likewise freedom from sin also requires an enormous price.
+Likewise, freedom from sin also requires an enormous price.
 The Bible calls it the blood of a sinless person.
 But nobody is sinless except Christ.
-Hence he suffered and died on a cross carrying out the act of redemption needed for our freedom.
+Hence he suffered and died on a cross-carrying out the act of redemption needed for our freedom.
 Therefore redemption is found in nothing but Christ only.

 We no longer need to be slaves on the run because Jesus has already paid the price and earned us our freedom.
 If you desire to be redeemed from being a slave to sin, please come forward and repeat this prayer after me.

-Lord Jesus, I now confess to You all of the wrong and sinful things that I have ever done in my life.
+I now confess to You all of the wrong and sinful things that I have ever done in my life.
 I ask that You please forgive me and wash away all of my sins by the blood that You have personally shed for me on the cross.
 I am now ready to accept You as my personal Lord and Savior.
 I now ask that You come into my life and live with me for all of eternity.
-Amen.